rvcagis/jkan/_datasets/rvca-landcover.md

 schema: default
 title: RVCA Landcover
 organization: RVCA
+notes: >-
-notes: "RVCA Landcover - compiled yearly on a subwatershed basis.
-Each subwatershed is captured every six years and is based on imagery also on a 6 year cycle. i.e. 2008, 2014, 2020...PLEASE REVIEW THE LICENCE AGREEMENT LINK BELOW.
-BY DOWNLOADING THE DATA YOU AGREE TO THE ASSOCIATED LICENCE."
+  RVCA Landcover - compiled yearly on a subwatershed basis.
+Each subwatershed is captured every six years and is based on imagery also on a 6 year cycle. i.e.
+  2008, 2014, 2020...PLEASE REVIEW THE LICENCE AGREEMENT LINK BELOW.
+BY DOWNLOADING THE DATA YOU AGREE TO THE ASSOCIATED LICENCE.
 resources:
   - name: RVCA Landcover Shapefile
     url: 'ftp://FTP_Data:!Data1@204.101.207.53/data/OpenData/landCoverSHP.zip'